akaase/hw-09-class-vars-and-methods/README.md

 * `sunset`, which sets `drank_blood_today` and `in_coffin` to false for the entire coven, as they go out in search of blood
 * `go_home`, which sets a vampire's `in_coffin` boolean to true

 It's up to you to determine whether each method should be an instance method or a class method.

 You'll also have to decide what instance and class variables you need.

-If you're not sure whether a method should be an instance method or a class method, starting to write the body of the method may help you figure it out based on what data you need access to.If you're still uncertain, don't be afraid to ask an instructor for help during office hours.
+If you're not sure whether a method should be an instance method or a class method, starting to write the body of the method may help you figure it out based on what data you need access to.

+If you're still uncertain, don't be afraid to ask an instructor for help during office hours.

 Good luck!

 ---